amiriiw/coin_crawler/README.md

 # coin_crawler
-This basic project are create by scrapy library for collect the information about coins use it to see what will happen.
+This basic project for showing how scrapy crawler and flask web service work for acquaintance, in this project we will crawl the data of one coin or group of coins from https://coinmarketcap.com/.

 #### in this project we use below libraries:
 <a href="https://github.com/maskiiw"><img alt="scrapy" src="https://img.shields.io/badge/scrapy-60A839?style=for-the-badge&logo=scrapy&logoColor=f5f5f5"></a>